Eye Disease Diagnosis and Management

 The recommended treatment can depend on how severely vision is impacted.
 We’ll also consider the patient’s comfort level.
 Common treatment options include prescription lenses and cataract surgery.

-Conjunctivitis, also known as pink eye or red eye, is an inflammation of the conjunctiva.
-The conjunctiva is clear tissue covering the white of the eye and the inner eyelids.
+Conjunctivitis is an inflammation of the conjunctiva, or the clear tissue covering the white of the eye and the inner eyelids.
 Irritation causes the blood vessels in the conjunctiva to dilate, leading to bloodshot eyes.

 Other common symptoms include light sensitivity, eye irritation, excessive tearing, and discharge (watery or mucousy).